 Outside Scholarships are designed to give local civic organizations, businesses, individuals and other scholarship organizations the opportunity to invest in the life of students as they attend Toccoa Falls College.
 Outside Scholarships are available to all enrolled students of Toccoa Falls College during the fall and spring semesters.
 Outside Scholarships are not considered part of the Toccoa Falls College general scholarship fund, but are considered to be gift aid from an outside organization or individual to be awarded to a specific student, designated by the organization or individual on the “Outside Scholarship Verification Form.”

-The Office of Financial Aid has received the following Scholarship Announcements that can be found below.
-Some scholarship applications have been sent to our office.
-Please be aware that these announcements do not represent a comprehensive listing.
-Students should consult bulletin boards in the Financial Aid Department, as well as, in their academic departments for additional opportunities.
-Students should also keep an eye on the World Wide Web.
+The Office of Financial Aid receives Scholarship Announcements and we have included some below.
+Applications for some are available in our office.
+Please be aware this does not represent a comprehensive listing.
+Students should consult bulletin boards in the Financial Aid Department, as well as, their academic departments for additional opportunities.
+The following sites provide useful information concerning warnings about fraudulent scholarship search firms.

 TFC scholarships do not require students to submit a FAFSA.
 However, the college encourages students to do so to maximize their potential for financial aid.
-Only full-time students are eligible for institutional financial aid, including the final semester before graduation even if students need less than a full load to complete a program.
+Only full-time residential students are eligible for institutional financial aid, including the final semester before graduation even if students need less than a full load to complete a program.
 Students confirm offers of financial aid by submitting the deposit and all documents needed to complete their financial aid files.